ngosi/kanata-config/README.md

 Provides easy access to navigation keys, as well as other useful keys.
 Does not remove access to modifier keys on right side in order to allow for things like highlight or jump by word.
 - *cw:* Caps-word key to capitalize the next typed word.
 - *tb1:* **Ctrl+Tab** for easy access when changing tabs in web browser. *(tb2 in custom nav layer)*
-- Access to useful keys like enter and tab, as well as backspace and delete.
+- Access to useful keys like enter equal and tab, as well as backspace and delete.
 - Access to media keys as well as brightness keys
 - Access to some minorly useful mouse keys as well as the regular lock keys just in case.